The Gift of Gab (album)

 The Gift of Gab is the twenty-fifth studio album by American rapper E-40.
 It was released on June 29, 2018, by Heavy on the Grind Entertainment.
 It features guest appearances from Cornel West, FMB DZ, G Perico, Mike Marshall, Kent Jones, Konshens, Problem, Rich Rocka, Sada Baby, Stressmatic, Ty Dolla $ign, Vince Staples and Yhung T.O.

+The Gift of Gab is the first installment of a trilogy of albums called The Definition Series.
+The other two projects, Rule of Thumb and Practice Makes Paper, were planned on being released in October and December of the same year respectively, but the two albums were shortly after delayed.
+Practice Makes Paper was later released on July 26, 2019, while Rule of Thumb was announced to be a double album series, its first part, Rule of Thumb: Rule 1, was released on November 17, 2023.